 The following academic unit forms the submission to UoA 13:

-Within the School there are four research groups.
+There are four research groups.
 Find out about the staff and projects in each area:

 - Power Electronics, Drives and Machines